We’ve been here before…

-There are so many reasons why a 3rd runway should not be built at Heathrow:
+There are so many reasons why a third runway should not be built at Heathrow:

 1. It would destroy at least 783 homes.

 (This is the figure supplied by The Davies Commission based on Heathrow’s proposals.)
 Longford would be totally destroyed, and little would be left of Harmondsworth.
 Homes in Sipson would be unbearably close to the airport perimeter.
-One street of more than 60 houses is surrounded on three sides by the airport perimeter fence!
+One street of more than 60 houses would be surrounded by airport development - so effectively inside the airport!

 SHE believes that homes in other local areas will be unliveable.
 On the 1st December 2014, Heathrow announced that they would offer to buy around 3,750 homes if a third runway is given the go-ahead.
-However, it is clear to everyone that the amount of money allocated for compensation and mitigation is totally insufficient.
+However, those homeowners outside the Compulsory Purchase Order (CPO) area might have to wait until the runway was operational before they could sell to Heathrow.
+It is also becoming clear that the amount of money allocated for compensation and mitigation is totally insufficient.

 2. It would create an appalling noise climate for many people.

 A new runway means a new flight path, just north of the existing flight path.
 Sipson, Harlington, Heston, Brentford, Bedford Park and Hammersmith would be on the front-line, as would Langley and Eton.
 Already 750,000 people are impacted by aircraft noise from Heathrow.
 Astonishingly, that is 28% of all people affected right across Europe.
 Just think what could happen when the number of planes increases by 250,000 a year.